InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

-Having visited the elemental planes and unlocked the Seven Seals, it is possible to perform the Ultimate Rite and the Death Rite.
+Having visited the elemental planes and unlocked the Seven Seals, it is possible to perform the Ultimate Rite and the Baptism by Fire.

 [![Dream Worlds](https://img.youtube.com/vi/aaKUzdN8Pqs/0.jpg)](https://www.youtube.com/watch?v=aaKUzdN8Pqs)